Layering finishes can be tricky. You might be staring at that oil-based polyurethane and wondering if a water-based topcoat is the right move.

-Can You Put Water Based Polyurethane over Oil based Polyurethane
+Can You Put Water Based Polyurethane Over Oil Based Polyurethane

 How to Apply Water-Based Polyurethane Over Oil-Based Polyurethane